mui/material-ui/docs/src/pages/guides/styled-engine/styled-engine.md

 ### npm

-As the package aliases do not work with npm at this moment, you need to update you bundler's config to add this alias.
+As package resolutions are not available in npm at this moment, you need to update you bundler's config to add this alias.
 Here is an example of how you can do it, if you use `webpack`:

 **webpack.alias.js**